bobaseb/energetically-coherent-computation/index.md

 - maintaining coherent states
 - role in consciousness

+Neural periodic table
+- cellular elements of
+- molecular organization in
+- relationship to consciousness

 Neural signal propagation
 - finite speeds of
 - relationship to unified consciousness